3F/TmVTweaks/README.md

 ### A true story

-*I have a long interesting history, well probably longer than interesting... :)*
+*I have a long interesting history, well it probably a long than interesting... :)*

 I used a very long years the [TightVNC](http://www.tightvnc.com/) for complete remote work with all my different types of home PC (I have many, and several without monitor at all).
 Then I found [TeamViewer](https://www.teamviewer.com/), that is more convenient for common operations.
 Good, I thought, and tried to go to the primary use.